 Available rental bikes

-You can choose between 21-speed gear shift unisex bikes with freewheel and electric bikes are available on request (Please reserve the bikes as early as possible to guarantee availability).
-You simply give your bike request when booking.
+You can choose between women’s and men's bicycles with 27-speed gear shift and freewheel or electric bikes (Please reserve the bikes as early as possible to guarantee availability).
+You simply specify your wishes at time of booking.

 Transfer back to the starting point of the journey